udacity/cd0010-advanced-python-techniques-project-starter/README.md

 - Occurs on a given date.
 - Occurs on or after a given start date.
 - Occurs on or before a given end date.
-- Approaches Earth at a distance of at least (or at most) X astrononical units.
+- Approaches Earth at a distance of at least (or at most) X astronomical units.
 - Approaches Earth at a relative velocity of at least (or at most) Y kilometers per second.
 - Has a diameter that is at least as large as (or at least as small as) Z kilometers.
 - Is marked by NASA as potentially hazardous (or not).